-Thus, the elements of the minimum information model shows that, in spite of the readability of the PDDI narrative, it might not be effective if used for a decision support alert.
+Thus, the elements of the minimum information model demonstrate that, despite the readability of the PDDI narrative, the information provided might not be effective if used for a decision support alert.
 This is both because the narrative is missing important information, and lacks the semantics and structuring that would help decision support designers target alerts to the patients that are most likely to experience harm.
 Problems like these are not unique to the French Interactions médicamenteuses.
-A search for the same Oral Anticoagulant / NSAID interaction executed at the drug ingredient level in DrugBank returns only a single statement that mentions only vaguely the clinical effect but no other information from the core items mentioned above:
+For example, DrugBank is a freely accessible database of drug information that includes drug interactions.
+A search for the same Oral Anticoagulant / NSAID interaction executed at the drug ingredient level in DrugBank returns a single statement that vaguely describes the clinical effect but with no other information from the core items mentioned above:

 “Ibuprofen may increase the anticoagulant activities of Warfarin.”

-As Figure XX. shows, slightly more information is provided in United States drug product labeling but there are still many information gaps relative to the core PDDI information items suggested by AHRQ conference series attendees (Bristol-Myers Squibb 2017).
+As Figure XX. shows, slightly more information is provided in United States drug product labeling than in DrugBank but there are still many information gaps relative to the core PDDI information items suggested by AHRQ conference series attendees (Bristol-Myers Squibb 2017).

 Figure XX.
 An oral Anticoagulant / NSAID PDDI shown at the drug ingredient level from the United States drug product label for COUMADIN- warfarin sodium tablet (Bristol-Myers Squibb 2017).

-While missing information is the primary concern for the DrugBank and drug product label examples, the minimum information model would also provide a benefit for narratives that are abundant with information.
-For example, the same search in the online interaction checking tool provided by Drugs.com, a prescription drug information website for professionals and consumers, returns a very detailed narrative that and includes mention of clinical effect, mechanism, management options, some contextualized risk information, and specific citations of evidence (Drugs.com search 3/31/17).
+While missing information is the primary concern for the examples disucssed, the minimum information model would also provide a benefit for narratives that are abundant with information.
+For example, a search for oral anticoagulant / NSAID in the online interaction checking tool provided by Drugs.com, a prescription drug information website for professionals and consumers, returns a very detailed narrative that and includes mention of clinical effect, mechanism, management options, some contextualized risk information, and specific citations of evidence (Drugs.com search 3/31/17).
 In this case, the minimum information model would be useful for suggesting how to provide structure and semantics to the description that would allow CDS systems to provide more effective alerts.
+This is true because a computer can use coded drugs, clinical consequences, and contextual information/modifying factors to trigger specific management recommendations based on data in an patients electronic health record.

-The minimum information model will help highlight research gaps that need to be filled to advance effective PDDI decision support
+The minimum information model will help highlight research gaps that need to be filled for advanced and effective PDDI decision support

-The PDDI knowledge space is heterogeneous with respect to coverage of the core information elements.
-While the oral Anticoagulant / NSAID PDDI used as an example in the above discussion is very well known, with information readily available across several core categories, this is only rarely the case.
+Existing PDDI knowledge is heterogeneous with respect to coverage of the core information elements.
+While the oral anticoagulant / NSAID PDDI used as an example in the above discussion is well known, with information readily available across several core categories, this is rarely the case.
 Many drug interactions are identified in case reports or observational studies that provide little or no indication of causal mechanisms.
-Other interactions, especially pharmacokinetic interactions, are established based on small clinical studies that rarely suggest a clinical consequence.
-Still other interactions might be inferred from the pharmacodynamic properties of two drugs, leaving unanswered questions about contextual factors that might increase or mitigate patient risks.
+Other interactions are established through small pharmacokinetic studies in healthy subjects that rarely suggest a clinical consequence.
+Still other interactions might be inferred from the pharmacodynamic properties of two drugs, leaving unanswered questions about contextual factors such as age, health history, and genomics that might increase or mitigate patient risks.
 Moreover, there can exist gaps in knowledge about the risk factors or appropriate management options for a given interaction, even when solid evidence is available for its existence, the mechanism of its occurrence, and the likely clinical consequence from exposure.